pstoute/clean-testimonials/readme.txt

 = How can I display a category of testimonials? =

 To display a category of testimonials (with pagination!), you can use the [testimonials category="xyz"] shortcode. where "xyz" is the ID of the testimonial category you wish to display.
+You can also display testimonials from multiple categories by using [testimonials category="xyz,abc"] where "xyz" is the first ID and "abc" is the second.
+You can pass in as many ID's as you like, just separate them with commas.

 You can copy and paste this shortcode complete with ID from the Testimonials -> Categories admin page in WordPress.

 = Can I display a random testimonial? =